Gigaspaces/xap-docs/site/content/howto/admin-deploy-space.markdown

 {{%tab "Command Line Interface"%}}

 _Parameters:_<br>
-name : The name of the Space , required
+name : The name of the Space.

 _Options:_<br>
 ---ha         : Should backups be used for high availability<br>